stdware/qwindowkit/README.md

 cmake --build build --target install --config Release
 ```

-You can also include this directory as a sub-project if you choose CMake as your build system.
+You can also include this directory as a subproject if you choose CMake as your build system.

 For other build systems, you need to install with CMake first and include the corresponding configuration files in your project.